 - Oil - liquid oil will keep this cake soft and helps with movement of leavening gases through the batter for a nice even rise to create a flat cake.
 I use olive oil because it tastes so delicious with pistachios and lemon, however you can use any neutral-tasting cooking oil.
 I recommend sunflower for the cleanest taste.

-- Granulated sugar - simple granulated sugar keeps this cake moist and doesn't interfere with the strawberry and lemon flavor.
+- Granulated sugar - simple granulated sugar keeps this cake moist and doesn't interfere with the lemon flavor.

 - Egg - one large egg will add nice structure but won't get in the way of the pistachio flavor.

-- Pure vanilla extract - vanilla will elevate and complement the lemon and strawberry taste.
+- Pure vanilla extract - vanilla will elevate and complement the lemon taste.
 I like this Madagascar Bourbon Vanilla extract.

 - Almond extract - this is optional, but almond will enhance the taste of the pistachios.